0b10/notes/biz/tactics/notes/dirty-tactics.notes.md

 This is closely related to the low-ball technique, and contrasts it.
 An ambit claim is where a demand made is over-and-above expected counter offers. [\[source\]][low-ball]

+### Framing Effect

+How messages are framed will affect how people react to them:

+* positive: 33% chance of saving all lives, 66% possibility of saving no-one;
+* negative: 33% chance that no-one will die, 66% probability that everyone will die.

+Other examples:

+* negative framing (leveraging risk adversity): 93% of PHD students registered early when there was a penalty for late registrations, whereas 67% of PHD students registered early when there was a discount for doing so;
+* positive framing: more people will support an economic policy if the employment rate is emphasised, rather than the unemployment rate;
+* positive framing: 75% lean meat vs. 25% fat

+The effect tends tends to favour a "sure option" in a gain frame, and a risky option in a loss frame -- people are likely to gravitate towards risk when there's a potential loss, but towards a gain frame when it's a certainty.

+This effect is more prevalent in children.
+Young adults are risk takers when presented with a loss frame, and also more likely to respond to positive frames too.
+Older adults are more likely to make decisions based on immediate gains or losses, and are more susceptible to framing and bias.

+This effect defies logic: extensionality.
+An extensionality violation means two different but logically identical expressions have different outcomes.
+This is a very prevalent bias with decision making, but curiously only within a person's native language.

+[\[source\]][framing-effect]

 ### Ambiguous/Subtle Manipulation and Word Play

 By now you might be asking...